Mumbai: Politics

-Mumbai had been a traditional stronghold and birthplace of the Indian National Congress, also known as the Congress Party.
-The first session of the Indian National Congress was held in Mumbai from 28 to 31 December 1885.
-The city played host to the Indian National Congress six times during its first 50 years, and became a strong base for the Indian independence movement during the 20th century.
+The founding session of the Indian National Congress (INC) was held in Mumbai in December 1885.
+Its first session was held in Mumbai from 28 to 31 December 1885.
+The city played host to the sessions of the INC six times during its first 50 years, and was a base for the Indian independence movement during the 20th century.

-The 1960s saw the rise of regionalist politics in Mumbai, with the formation of the Shiv Sena on 19 June 1966, under the leadership of Balasaheb Thackeray out of a feeling of resentment about the relative marginalisation of the native Marathi people in Mumbai.
-Shiv Sena switched from 'Marathi Cause' to larger 'Hindutva Cause' in 1985 and joined hands with Bhartiya Janata Party (BJP) in the same year.
-The Congress had dominated the politics of Mumbai from independence until the early 1980s, when the Shiv Sena won the 1985 Mumbai Municipal Corporation elections.
+The 1960s saw the rise of regionalist politics, and the Shiv Sena was formed on 19 June 1966 by Bal Thackeray out of resentment about the marginalisation of Marathi people in Mumbai.
+Shiv Sena switched from the 'Marathi cause' to a Hindutva plank in 1985 and joined hands with Bhartiya Janata Party (BJP) that year.
+The Congress had dominated the politics of Mumbai from the Indian independence until the early 1980s, when the Shiv Sena won the 1985 municipal elections for the first time.

-In 1989, the Bharatiya Janata Party (BJP), a major national political party, forged an electoral alliance with the Shiv Sena to dislodge the Congress in the Maharashtra Legislative Assembly elections.
-In 1999, several members left the Congress to form the Nationalist Congress Party (NCP) but later allied with the Congress as part of an alliance known as the Democratic Front.
-Other parties such as Maharashtra Navnirman Sena (MNS), Samajwadi Party (SP), Bahujan Samaj Party (BSP), All India Majlis-e-Ittehadul Muslimeen (AIMIM) and several independent candidates also contest elections in the city.
+In 1989, the BJP forged an electoral alliance with the Shiv Sena to dislodge the Congress in the Maharashtra Legislative Assembly elections.
+In 1999, several members left the Congress to form the Nationalist Congress Party (NCP) but later allied with the Congress to form the Democratic Front.
+Other parties such as Maharashtra Navnirman Sena, Samajwadi Party, Bahujan Samaj Party, All India Majlis-e-Ittehadul Muslimeen have contested and won seats in the local body elections in the city.

 In the Indian national elections held every five years, Mumbai is represented by six parliamentary constituencies: North, North West, North East, North Central, South Central, and South.
-A member of parliament (MP) to the Lok Sabha, the lower house of the Indian Parliament, is elected from each of the parliamentary constituencies.
-In the 2019 national election, all six parliamentary constituencies were won by the BJP and Shiv Sena in alliance, with both parties winning three seats each.
+A member of parliament to the Lok Sabha, the lower house of the Indian Parliament, is elected from each of the parliamentary constituencies.
+In the 2019 national election, all six parliamentary constituencies were won by the BJP and Shiv Sena in alliance, each winning three seats.